Back to results

-- For clarity, the HRB defines health and social care practitioners as professionals delivering care to patients and service users in different health and social care settings, such as community, primary and acute.
-This group includes Dentists, Health and Social Care Professionals (as listed by the National Health and Social Care Professions Office), Medics, Nurses and Midwives and Pharmacists.
+The HRB defines health and social care practitioners as professionals delivering care to patients and service users in different health and social care settings, such as community, primary and acute.
+This group includes dentists, health and social care professionals as listed by the National Health and Social Care Professions Office, medics, nurses and midwives and pharmacists.
+Other professional backgrounds may be considered on a case-by-case basis.
+If you are unsure if you are eligible to apply, or your profession is not among those listed, please contact the HRB.

-The fellowship will suppor tresearch-related costs up to a maximum value of €80,000 and the pro rata salary-related costs of the fellow up to 0.5 FTE over the lifetime of the fellowship.
-Each award will have a duration between 48 and 60 months.
-The HRB envisages up to ten fellowships.
+The fellowship will support research-related costs up to a maximum value of €80,000 and the pro rata salary-related costs of the fellow up to 0.5 FTE over the lifetime of the fellowship.
+Each grant will have a duration between 48 and 60 months.
+The HRB envisages up to 10 fellowships.

 Details of this scheme